Admin

 Screening of School-Aged Children (Ages 5-21)

-The Student Assistant Team is a collaborative process designed to bring regular and special education staff together to develop ways to assist in helping meet the diverse needs of its students.
-It is necessary that the pre-referral steps be taken and alternative strategies for students who are experiencing difficulty in school be tried before referral to special education.
-These strategies include specific interventions that are both scientific and research-based which are implemented by the staff to a student's program, curriculum, method of instruction or assessment and become part of the total pre-referral process.
+Collaborative Inquiry Team is a collaborative process designed to bring staff together to develop ways to assist in helping meet the diverse needs of its students.
+Our responsibility to the children is to make sure that we are providing all of the supports needed to make sure students make growth.
+These supports/strategies include specific interventions that are both scientific and research-based which are implemented by staff.
 They must be identified and employed with specific outcomes and projected dates prior to the initiation of a formal referral to the PPT process.
+At times, students don’t make the progress we expect, so staff make a referral to special education.
+In this case, caregivers are a part of each step of the referral process.
+When there are questions, both building and district staff will be available to support you.

-Steps in the SAT Process
+Steps in the CIT Process

 Repeated Suspensions / Potential Dropout